lbiard/coop_breed_climate_variation/README.md

 1. Number of variables: 16

 2. Number of cases/rows: 2382
-   Each row correspond to one population block
+   Each row corresponds to one population block

 3. Variable List:
 - "id_block" = ID of the population and of the 'block' of consecutive years used to estimate climate sensitivity.